|

 have turned from boy scouts toys to pieces of high tech gadgetry.
 Back up lights

-nowadays can have multiple LED bulbs or xenon or even krypton bulbs.
+nowadays can have multiple LED bulbs or xenon or krypton bulbs.
 Back

 up lights by virtue of their smaller sizes can have crush depths over 600m.
 When